 Open Window For Retirement Tax Planning

-The window opens when you have access to your 10 and 12% tax brackets (or sometimes 22 or 24%).
+The window opens when you can access your 10 and 12% tax brackets (or sometimes 22 or 24%).
 This is usually due to retirement, but you can earn less later in your career and take advantage of this retirement tax strategy.

-Even better, below the $12,400 or $24,800 standard deduction for single or joint fillers, respectively, you can access income tax-free!
+Even better, below the standard deduction, you can access income-tax-free!

 There are several ways your tax planning window closes.

-First, when you take social security, you will pay taxes on up to 50 or even 85% of social security depending on your “provisional income.”
-Half them money you get from social security counts for provisional income, so most high earners should just assume they will have to include 85% of their social security as fully taxable.
+First, when you take social security.
+Depending on your “provisional income,” you will pay taxes on up to 50 or even 85% of social security.
+Of course, half the money you get from social security counts for provisional income, so most high earners should assume they must include 85% of their social security as fully taxable.
 Regardless, at least the high earner in a couple should plan on delaying social security for the longevity benefit, especially if you want a more significant tax planning window.

 Finally, other sources of income can be recognized as ordinary.
-Pensions and annuities are common sources of partially (say annuities from your brokerage account) and fully taxable income (pensions, and annuities from tax-deferred accounts).
+For example, pensions and annuities are familiar sources of partially (say, annuities from your brokerage account) and fully taxable income (pensions and annuities from tax-deferred accounts).
 Remember, there are good annuities that are very worthwhile to consider.

 But wait, there’s more!
-Of course, there are more sources of income that can fill up your brackets!
+Of course, more sources of income can fill up your brackets!

-Alimony (prior to 2018-after that it stops being a tax deduction), business income (Schedule C), Schedule E income, Schedule F income, Form 4797… even Capital Gains!
+Alimony (before 2018-after that it stops being a tax deduction), business income (Schedule C), Schedule E income, Schedule F income, Form 4797… even Capital Gains!